 Strawberry and coconut shake – Remedy for all digestion related problems

-As a child I used to love milk shakes.
-The fruit used in the milk shake (or smoothie as it is referred to) did not bother me as long as it had milk in it.
+As a child, I used to love milkshakes.
+The fruit used in the milkshake (or smoothie as it is referred to) did not bother me as long as it had milk in it.
 Till a few years ago, my restaurant order was not complete without a smoothie or a milkshake.
-But then on a afateful Saturday afternoon, I came to know that Ayurveda does not advice dairy and fruit be taken together and that milk shakes were actually not good for your digestive system.
+But then on a fateful Saturday afternoon, I came to know that Ayurveda does not advise dairy and fruit be taken together and that milkshakes were actually not good for your digestive system.

 Further research and probing helped to understand that, since by nature fruits are sweet and gentle on the digestive system, dairy tends to be heavy.
 It is for this reason that the two do not go together.
-During research for one of the article for this very website, I learnt that coconut is a berry!
-And voila, here is a berry smoothie that not only satisfies your love for a milk shake, but also helps to reduce digestion problems and anything connected to the ‘pitta dosha’.
+During research for one of the articles for this very website, I learned that coconut is a berry!
+And voila, here is a berry smoothie that not only satisfies your love for a milkshake but also helps to reduce digestion problems and anything connected to the ‘pitta dosha’.